cseid2001/ssh-honeypot-project/README.md

 ### 134.209.120.69

+According to abuseipd.com, this is a known malicious ip with over 100 reports.
+They seem to be leveraging the cloud as the IP is a digital ocean IP which makes me believe that they are running out of the Digital Ocean cloud.
 This attack most likely came from a bot considering the speed of the commands entered and the fact that I can find this attack replicated online.
 The bot ran multiple commands that:
 - Attempted to identify whether the system was a **router**, **SMS server**, or **crypto mining node**